-- In case there is a risk of imminent illiquidity, the board of directors has a duty to monitor the company's solvency and has to adopt measures to ensure liquidity, or propose such measures to the shareholders' meeting if it is within the latter's competence. - If the latest annual financial statement shows that half of the share capital and the legal reserves of a company are no longer covered by its assets (capital loss), the directors must take measures to eliminate such capital loss and, if necessary, take further restructuring measures.
-The convening of an extraordinary shareholders' meeting is only necessary if such measures fall within its competence. - If the board of directors of a Swiss corporate has reason to believe that the company is over-indebted, it must draw up interim financials without delay, which must be audited by the company's statutory auditors.
+- In case there is a risk of imminent illiquidity, the board of directors has a duty to monitor the company's solvency and has to adopt measures to ensure liquidity, or propose such measures to the shareholders' meeting if it is within the latter's competence. - If the latest annual financial statement shows that half of (i) the share capital, (ii) the statutory capital reserve not repayable to shareholders, and (iii) the statutory profit reserve of a company are no longer covered by its assets less liabilities (capital loss), the directors must take measures to eliminate such capital loss and, if necessary, take further restructuring measures.
+The convening of an extraordinary shareholders' meeting is only necessary if such measures fall within its competence. - If the board of directors of a Swiss corporate debtor has reason to believe that the company is overindebted, it must draw up interim financials without delay, which must be audited by the company's statutory auditors.
 Such interim financials will have to be prepared on a stand-alone basis and the statutory accounting rules are pertinent.
 If such interim financials show that the company is over-indebted at both going concern values and liquidation values, the board of directors of the company must, as a rule, file for bankruptcy without delay.